 An Overview of a Residual Functional Capacity Assessment

 Updated regularly online, the SSA Blue Book offers Americans a valuable tool to determine eligibility for SSDI benefits.
+You can qualify under a Medical Vocational Allowance with a stroke.
 If you discover that you need to submit more information to the SSA that demonstrates eligibility for disability benefits, you can expect to submit a Residual Functional Capacity (RFC) assessment form.

 An RFC assessment form provides the SSA with evidence about how strongly a stroke has affected your capability to complete the same job functions you completed before a stroke took control of your life.
 Since a stroke often renders patients incapable of performing even the most basic limb movements, an RFC form should document any diagnosis that confirms your inability to complete basic job functions.
 This applies to the construction worker who lifts heavy objects all day, as well as to the professionals that works a computer mouse constantly throughout the day.